 Profile: HollyFrontier Corp (HFC)

-The Company manufactures commodity and modified asphalt products in Arizona, New Mexico, Oklahoma, Kansas, Missouri, Texas and northern Mexico.
-The Company has three manufacturing facilities located in Glendale, Arizona; Albuquerque, New Mexico; and Artesia, New Mexico.
-The Company's Albuquerque and Artesia facilities manufacture modified hot asphalt products and commodity emulsions from base asphalt materials provided by its refineries and third-party suppliers.
-The Company’s Glendale facility manufactures modified hot asphalt products from base asphalt materials provided by its refineries and third-party suppliers.
+The Company manufactures commodity and modified asphalt products at its manufacturing facilities located in Glendale, Arizona; Albuquerque, New Mexico; Artesia, New Mexico and Catoosa, Oklahoma.
+Its Albuquerque and Artesia facilities manufacture modified hot asphalt products and commodity emulsions from base asphalt materials provided by its refineries and third-party suppliers.
+Its Glendale facility manufactures modified hot asphalt products from base asphalt materials provided by its refineries and third-party suppliers.
 Its Catoosa facility manufactures specialty modified asphalt and commodity asphalt products.
 The Company markets these asphalt products in Arizona, New Mexico, Oklahoma, Kansas, Missouri, Texas and northern Mexico.
 Its products are shipped through third-party trucking companies to commercial customers that provide asphalt based materials for commercial and government projects.

 Company Web Links

 - BRIEF-Hollyfrontier Corporation announces pricing of offering of $750 million of 5.875% senior notes due 2026

 - BRIEF-HollyFrontier's chairman Michael Jennings to retire

 - BRIEF-HollyFrontier sees 2017 capital, turnaround spending to be $400 mln-$450 mln - conf call

 - HollyFrontier profit beats as cost cutting offsets weak margins